lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 # Creating an accessible PDF

-Only use PDFs by exception because they’re not accessible.
-Assistive technologies such as screen readers and search engines find it much [easier to read content on a webpage than a PDF](web-or-pdf-content).
+## Before you start

+Short pieces of content should be published as web pages if:

+* it meets a clear user need
+* users need to read it to access a service
+* it's between 1 to 5 pages long

+Content must follow the [Government Digital Service (GDS) content standards](https://www.gov.uk/guidance/content-design/writing-for-gov-uk).

-If there is a user need for a PDF publication, you need to ensure it meets accessibility standards so everyone can access it including people that use assistive technologies.
+If there is longer content and a user need for a PDF publication, you need to ensure it meets accessibility standards so everyone can access it including people that use assistive technologies.

 ## Make your original document accessible